Jax-Core/ValliStart/README.md

 1. Open Core and head over to the **Modules** section.
 2. Select **ValliStart** from the list and proceed to the **Modules** tab.
-3. Click the **Music** module to enable it.
-4. Refresh ValliStart and your media controls for Spotify should work.
+3. Click the **Music** module to enable it and your media controls for Spotify should work.

 #### For Web Players:
 For media controls to work with a website playing audio in your browser, you will have to install the **[WebNowPlaying Companion](https://chrome.google.com/webstore/detail/webnowplaying-companion/jfakgfcdgpghbbefmdfjkbdlibjgnbli) extension for your browser.**